rigoudyg/climaf/doc/scripts/curves.rst

       612x792 in pixels)

 **Outputs** :

-  - main output : a PNG or PDF figure
+  - main output : a PNG or PDF or EPS figure

 **Climaf call example**::